oemof/feedinlib/README.rst

 So far, the feedinlib is mainly tested on python 3.4 but seems to work down to 2.7.

-Install the feedinlib using pip (or pip3).
+Install the feedinlib using pip3 (or pip2).

 ::

-    sudo pip install feedinlib
+    sudo pip3 install feedinlib

 Developing the Feedinlib
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~